 In the U.S., more Black and Latino children have been diagnosed with MIS-C compared with children of other races and ethnic groups.
 Studies are needed to help determine why MIS-C affects these children more often than others.
 Factors may include, for example, differences in access to health information and services as well as the possibility of risks related to genetics.

 Most children with MIS-C are between the ages of 3 and 12 years old, with an average age of 8 years old.
 Some cases have also occurred in older children and in babies.

 Many specialists consider MIS-C to be a complication of COVID-19.
 Without early diagnosis and appropriate management and treatment, MIS-C can lead to severe problems with vital organs, such as the heart, lungs or kidneys.
 In rare cases, MIS-C could result in permanent damage or even death.

-In the U.S., the Pfizer-BioNTech COVID-19 vaccine is now available to people age 12 and older.
-A vaccine can prevent you or your child from getting the COVID-19 virus.
+In the U.S., the Pfizer-BioNTech COVID-19 vaccine is now available to people age 5 and older.
+A vaccine can prevent you or your child from getting or spreading the COVID-19 virus.
 If you or your child gets COVID-19, a COVID-19 vaccine could or prevent you or your child from becoming seriously ill.
-Also, if you and your child have been fully vaccinated, you and your child can return to many activities you may not have been able to do because of the pandemic — including not wearing a mask or social distancing — except where required by a rule or law.
+Also, if you and your child have been fully vaccinated, you and your child can more safely return to many activities you may not have been able to do because of the pandemic.

 If you or your child haven't been vaccinated, you can take many steps to prevent yourselves from getting the COVID-19 virus and spreading it to others.
 The CDC recommends following these precautions for avoiding exposure to the virus that causes COVID-19: